gusmanb/unicvmod/README.md

 As a final measure I use some small rubber feets under the front and back of the circuit to make it totally stable and avoid any chance of short circuit.

--Update: I have added a zip file with the gerber output ready for production.
+- Update: I have added a zip file with the gerber output ready for production.

 ## Calibration notes